deriv-com/deriv-app/packages/components/stories/relative-datepicker/README.md

 # Relative DatePicker Component

-Renders a native date picker for mobile.
+Renders a native date picker for mobile that returns value in days relative to current date.
 When user clicks on title, the native date picker of mobile will show up.
 (View this page in mobile device for correct functionality)

 #### Supported Gestures:

 -   Click

+#### Supported events:

+- onChange

 ## Usage